mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-05-14-an-amazing-team/index.md

 ---
-blog: shalveena.com
+title: "An Amazing Team"
+date: "2013-05-14"
 categories:
-- journal
+  - "journal"
-date: "2013-05-14"
-title: An Amazing Team
 ---

 In today's world, we have a tendency to forget some of the wonders we have around us in our daily life.
 The things we are privileged to have, the opportunities and experiences that fill our days.